mprestin77/oci-vgpu-kvm/README.md

 ![image](https://user-images.githubusercontent.com/54962742/184032161-0b73b3e2-70d0-4ef8-b785-b8f7cb7a9e40.png)

 *Note: In this example the name of vGPU profile “nvidia-593” corresponds to A10-4Q vGPU profile.
 However, on your server the profile could be different.
-It depends on Nvidia driver version.
+It depends on Nvidia driver version*

 Rerun the script for every VGPU profile that you want to create.
 Only a single vGPU profile can be configured per GPU.